kcp-dev/kcp/docs/content/concepts/terminology.md

 own resource that can be used across different logical clusters, you'll have to use `APIResourceSchema` resource instead of `CustomResourceDefinition`.

-As the kcp API servers is based on the Kubernetes API server, it provides very similar configuration options and uses etcd as its datastore, so if you have experience with operating Kubernetes, you can very easily apply it to kcp.
+As the kcp server is based on the Kubernetes API server, it provides very similar configuration options and uses etcd as its datastore, so if you have experience with operating Kubernetes, you can very easily apply it to kcp.

-At the end, the kcp API server and all logical clusters created on top of it can be accessed using the regular Kubernetes tooling such as kubectl and client-go.
+At the end, the kcp server and all logical clusters created on top of it can be accessed using the regular Kubernetes tooling such as kubectl and client-go.

 !!! note
     The only exception to this are Kubernetes controllers.
 Regular Kubernetes controllers can work with a single